syncfusion-content/javascript-docs/js/Grid/Editing.md

 ![](Editing_images/Editing_img20.png)

-Also, using 'DataOperations' class methods you can perform grid action at server side.
+Also, using 'DataOperations' helper class you can perform grid action at server side.
 The in-built methods that we have provided in the DataOperations class are listed below.

 1. PerformSorting
 2. PerformFiltering